 - Rudder control: Used to raise or lower the rudder when the crew member is in the water.

 - Helmet: It is the lower part of the kayak.
-Its shape is very important depending on the activity you want to carry out.
+Its shape is significant depending on the activity you want to carry out.

 - Keel: Lower part (it is submerged).
 It is in charge of giving the kayak directionality.